ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/data-scientist.md

 This script creates the database tables and performs missing value and outlier treatment on the lead demography and market touchdown tables.
 Both these updated tables are then exported back to SQL Server
 1. Market Touchdown: The Communication latency variable in this table was created to have outliers.
 The lower extremes are replaced with the difference of Mean and Standard Deviation.
 The higher extremes are replaced with the sum of Mean and two Standard Deviations
-2. Lead Demography: The missing values in variables like number of children/dependents, highest education & household size are replaced with the Mode value
+2. Lead Demography: The missing values in variables like number of children/dependents, highest education & household size are replaced with the Mode value.

 ### step2_feature_engineering.R